cincottash/Ecosystem/README.md

 ## Features

-* Animals move in random direction according to their speed
+* Animals move in random direction for a random amount of time

+* Animal's velocity is based off their size

 * Their hunger level decreases according to their size.

 * When below 50% hunger they will search out food.

-* Then moves to food within their sight radius(grows lineraly with size value)
+* Animals move to food within their sight radius(grows lineraly with size value)

 * Food restores a fixed portion of hunger